Excellent Striped Bass Fishing In New Mexico

-The New Mexico state record striped bass was caught from Elephant Butte Reservoir.
-This lake offers some of the premiere striper fishing, not only in NM, but in in the entire southwest.
-This is the place to catch a monster striper on topwater baits.
+Elephant Butte Lake, Caballo Lakes and Red Bluff Reservoir are the lakes in the state offering striper or hybrid striped bass fishing fishing.
+Elephant Butte offers some of the premiere striper fishing, not only in NM, but in in the entire southwest.
+And, this is the place to catch a monster striper on topwater baits.

 Fishing for Stripers in New Mexico